rowsheet/spring_security_demo/README.md

 4. Hal-Browser for API browsing UI
 5. Account Registration
 6. Field and Method level Authorization ROLE filters.
-7. Move Spring-Data API to /api
+7. **DONE** ~~Move Spring-Data API to /api~~
+8. Deploy to Heroku
+9. Figure out file-uploads and configs to GCP buckets.
+10. Use JSP Pages for pages